woutgg/ofxVips/README.md

-- (?) include library dependencies for linux and use thos, like in windows, or build a completely static libvips if possible; currently, glib headers are included for windows but not used on linux which is less than ideal
+- (?) include library dependencies for linux and use thos, like in windows, or build a completely static libvips if possible; currently, glib headers are included for windows but not used on linux which is less than ideal; also if external libraries will be required, document them here accurately
 - (FIXME) both the linux and windows setup scripts copy the include files, this should not matter as long as the versions match
 - (windows) see if really all dll files are required